clartaq/cljs-tree/README.md

 ## Overview

 `cljs-tree` is a small experiment in how to use a hierarchical data structure in ClojureScript.
 It implements a simple outliner/tree control.
-When run, the program will display a small sample outline in your default browser.
+When run, the program will display a sample outline in your default browser.
 (I've tested with Safari, Firefox, Opera and Brave, all on a Mac.)
 The outline is fully editable.
 The commands accepted by the outliner are described below.
 This demo does not support saving changes or exporting the modified outline.
 (The additional work to do so would move it beyond the "experimental" stage.)

 ## Why